 Now remove their need for snacks, meetings, and PTO.

 That’s an AI agent.
-These digital entities are built to perceive, reason, and act.
+AI agents are digital entities built to perceive, reason, and act.
 They don’t just respond, they take initiative.
-They handle real-world tasks across tools and systems with a level of autonomy that separates them from your average chatbot.
+They handle real-world tasks across various tools and systems with a level of autonomy that distinguishes them from the average chatbot.

 Whether you’re managing supply chain exceptions, customer queries, or HR onboarding, autonomous AI agents can be deployed to manage the end-to-end flow, not just fire off canned responses.